Skip to content

 Selling your Peanuts strip for top value has never been easier at Nate D. Sanders Auctions.
 Email us a description and photos of your comic strip to [email protected] and we’ll get back to you promptly with a free estimate.

-This sounds great and I want to move forward.
 What’s the consignment process like at Nate D. Sanders Auctions?

 What factors determine the value of Peanuts comic strips?